PhaserEditor2D/PhaserEditor/docs/first-steps.rst

 .. image:: images/PhaserExamples_button.png
   :alt: Launch the Phaser Examples locally.

-You can access all the Phaser Examples locally, just click the Phaser Examples button in the main toolbar, it starts a local server and open the default browser in the Local Phaser Examples Website.
-In this minimalistic website you can access to the examples, play it and see the code.
+You can access all the Phaser Examples locally, just click the Phaser Examples button in the main toolbar, it starts a local server and opens the default browser in the Local Phaser Examples Website.
+In this minimalistic website, you can access to the examples, play it and see the code.

 The Project Explorer
 --------------------

-The Project Explorer is a view with all the projects of the workspace.
+The Project Explorer is a view of all the projects of the workspace.
 It is like a file-system explorer, you can browse your projects and apply actions to the folders or files (open a file, create a folder, optimize the PNG of a folder, etc...).

 A nice feature of Phaser Editor is the preview of the assets.
 In the Project Explorer you have two ways of preview the media files: hover the file with the mouse or select it and press ``CTRL+ALT+V``.

 .. image:: images/ProjectExplorer.png
   :alt: Project Explorer preview image file

 By default, Phaser Editor updates (refreshes) the Project Explorer if the workspace is changed by external programs (for example if you modify, delete or add a file in the OS explorer).
-However, you can refresh the Project Explorer manually if you select a resource (project, folder or file) and press `F5` .
+However, you can refresh the Project Explorer manually if you select a resource (project, folder or file) and press `F5`.

 To organize the projects you can create Working Sets, set the Top Level Elements, set Filters and use the navigation actions like Go Into.